flaviovdf/allmusic-disruption/README.md

 The notebook has information on how to reproduce the results.

 One particular R markdown of interest is the `explore-artist-disruption.Rmd`.
 It may be used to explore summarized views of disruption.
+This is the base for many of the plots we provide in the paper.
+As is, the notebook has some interesting analysis that did not fit in the final manuscript.

 ## Auxiliary Code and Scripts